+Total Phosphorus shall be reported on the DMR as a monthly average and daily maximum value.

 Total Nitrogen shall be reported on the DMR as a daily maximum value.
-Total Nitrogen is the sum total of Total Kjeldahl Nitrogen, Nitrate, and Nitrite.
+Total Nitrogen is the sum of Total Kjeldahl Nitrogen, nitrate, and nitrite.

-Total Phosphorus shall be reported on the DMR as a daily maximum and monthly average value.